 Fishing from a packraft is a bit challenging, although there’s (thankfully) little chance of snagging your rod or line on an overhanging tree or one behind you.
 Casting was easy, even though I used a much longer line than I’d normally use for stream fishing, with about 15 feet of line + 5 feet of tippet.
 I experimented with both a level flourocarbon line and a furled line and really didn’t see much a difference between the two in terms of performance, although the furled line is much more wind resistant and less sensitive as one would expect.

 If I had to name my biggest challenge on this trip, it was the wind, which blew through the mountain pass and switched directions several times.
 I constantly found myself being blown across the pond away from the area I wanted to fish or my line would get blown around when it gusted.
 Trying to paddle to get back into position with a two-bladed paddle while trying to manage an extended Tenkara rod and line was a clown show.
-On hindsight, what I need is an ultralight anchor that my boat stationary until I’m ready to move it.
-Turns out this an established need and product category in the world of kayak fishing, so there should be products or techniques that I can leverage on future trips.
+In hindsight, what I need is an ultralight anchor that my boat stationary until I’m ready to move it.
+Turns out this is an established need and product category in the world of kayak fishing, so there should be products or techniques that I can leverage on future trips.

 While packrafting is often associated with whitewater paddling on backpacking trips or as a way to offset hiking miles by floating them, flatwater packrafting also represents an interesting way to augment the enjoyment you can derive from your backcountry adventures.
 I love hiking as much as the next guy, but I also want to squeeze as much enjoyment out of a beautiful destination as I can.
 Paddling around backcountry ponds, looking at wildlife and nature, and fly fishing float my boat, you might say.
-I love experiencing places that you can only get to by foot.
+I love experiencing places that you can only get to on foot.
 Best to enjoy them fully, before you need to be on your way.

 Disclosure: Klymit, Supai, Tenkara Rod Company, and Seek Outside provided Philip Werner with demo gear mentioned in this article These products are currently under review by Philip Werner (SectionHiker.com) and reviews are forthcoming.
 All other gear is the property of Philip Werner and was purchased with personal funds.